 With the island's Yule Day celebration fast approaching, it's the ideal moment for their crafts to shine.
 But they can't do it alone - and their friendship might turn out to be their greatest creation yet...

 More exciting news for 2021!

-I can't believe I have more news, but I'm greedy like that, I have!
+I can't believe I have more news, but I'm greedy like that!

 Four of my books are being released in audio format which means you can listen whilst you're on the move.
-I'm never without an audio book on dog walks or cleaning duties so, it's exciting to imagine others listening to mine.
+I'm never without an audio book on dog walks or cleaning duties so, it's exciting to imagine others listening to my stories whilst plodding about.